 The West Londoners simply celebrated their title, most players came back out of shape, late to preseason, and unready to play at the level they had to last season.
 And with no where near enough reinforcements joining them, Chelsea were there for the taking right from the word go.

 By Chelsea resting on their laurels, celebrating rather than rebuilding, they allowed all the other teams back in the race.
 In fact they allowed them to far surpass the Blues.
 Manchester City and Manchester United spent money all summer.
 They brought in a wealth of talent.
-And that’s why they remain at the top of the table and are being back to stay their with accumulatortips.org.uk while Chelsea sit in 16th.
+And that’s why they remain at the top of the table and are being backed to stay there while Chelsea sit in 16th.

 The second Chelsea’s top performers began to struggle, Mourinho had no one to turn to, and the Blues crumbled.
 That’s the problem with relying on a core group of players.
 There’s no one to come in if they struggle.
 And then instead of one or two falling out of form, they all did at the same time, barring Willian.